 Making a Calibration Curve

 Overview:

 Calibration curves are used to understand the instrumental response to an analyte and predict the concentration in an unknown sample.
-Generally, a set of standard samples are made at various concentrations and the instrumental response at each concentration is recorded.
+Generally, a set of standard samples are made at various concentrations with a range than includes the unknown of interest and the instrumental response at each concentration is recorded.
 For more accuracy and to understand the error, the response at each concentration can be repeated so an error bar is obtained.
 The data are then fit with a function so that unknown concentrations can be predicted.
 Typically the response is linear, however, a curve can be made with other functions as long as the function is known.
 The calibration curve can be used to calculate the limit of detection and limit of quantitation.

 When making solutions for a calibration curve, each solution can be made separately.
 However, that can take a lot of starting material and be time consuming.
 Another method for making many different concentrations of a solution is to use serial dilutions.
-With serial dilutions, you start with a concentrated sample and then dilute it down in a stepwise manner to make lower concentrations.
+With serial dilutions, a concentrated sample is diluted down in a stepwise manner to make lower concentrations.
 The next sample is made from the previous dilution, and the dilution factor is often kept constant.
-The advantage is that you only make one initial solution.
-The disadvantage is that any errors in solution making, pipetting, etc., get propagated as you make more solutions.
-Thus, you must be very careful to make the initial solution correctly.
+The advantage is that only one initial solution is needed.
+The disadvantage is that any errors in solution making, pipetting, etc., get propagated as more solutions or made.
+Thus, care must be taken when making the initial solution.

 Principles:

 Calibration curves can be used to predict the concentration of an unknown sample.
 To be completely accurate, the standard samples should be run in the same matrix as the unknown sample.
-In practice, this is sometimes difficult, as the unknown sample may be from a complex biological or environmental sample.
+A sample matrix is the components of the sample other than the analyte of interest, including the solvent and all salts, proteins, metal ions, etc. that might be present in the sample.
+In practice, running calibration samples in the same matrix as the unknown is sometimes difficult, as the unknown sample may be from a complex biological or environmental sample.
+Thus, many calibration curves are made in a sample matrix that closely approximate the real sample, such as artificial cerebral spinal fluid or artificial urine, but may not be exact.
 The range of concentrations of the calibration curve should bracket that in the expected unknown sample.
 Ideally you would run a few concentrations above and below the expected concentration sample.